Explaining to a non-teacher just how busy a job teaching is, well, that’s a challenging task.

 So, what do you think?

 Like any new skill, this time management strategy will take practice.
-Just as we encourage our students to be kind to themselves if they take a step backwards on their journey towards conquering something new, we must be kind to ourselves too!
+Just as we encourage our students to be kind to themselves if they take a step backward on their journey towards conquering something new, we must be kind to ourselves too!

 Let us know in the comments below if you think the Eisenhower Method is something that you’d like to try.
 Or, if it’s something that you already do, we would love to hear more about how you’ve made it work for you.